 |Stress, by the way, must have the dimension of force divided by area.
 This comes out as Newton/square meter or N/m2.|

-one direction and that is why we don't call
+only in one direction and that is why we don't call it

 Uniaxial stress, by the way, is far more punishing for specimens than pressure from all sides.
 The pressure you experience at a diving depth of some 10 meters is bearable.
 If it would be applied uniaxial, you're dead.
 That effect is not specific to soft matter like you but is felt by all materials.